Five Emergent Readers

 More Mrs. Wishy-Washy Ideas

-Vowel Review Fun Game - Demonstrated on the Video
+Vowel Review Fun Game

 Since the "Farm" theme is a supplementary unit which is meant to be used after the "Alphabet Program" has been completed, the children would be familiar to the vowel sounds.
 This game expands upon their knowledge of this concept.
 Each player has a game card (partner game).
 They each take a turn picking up a vowel letter from the container and decide where to place it.
 The first person to have their vowel letters properly placed on the game board would be the winner.
 If they pick up a joker, it is placed back in the container and it is the other player's turn.
 For example: If they pick up the letter "i" this would be placed on the picture of the pig.

-Letter Focus Sounds of "sh or ch" - Game Demonstrated on the Video
+Letter Focus Sounds of "sh or ch"

 The enlarged pictures beginning in "sh or ch" sounds would be used for phonemic awareness activities outlined in the lesson plans or for sorting.
 After, the "Focus Sound Game" would be played.
 If a child lands on a picture beginning with the focus sound ("sh" in Week 1 and "ch" in Week 2) they collect a bingo chip.
 The game continues until all the bingo chips have been collected.
 The person with the most bingo chips is the winner.